Backhousia myrtifolia

-Backhousia Myrtifolia is renowned for the snow-white colour of its flowers, a characteristic that makes it suitable not only as a domestic/commercial crop but also as an internationally exported product.
+Backhousia myrtifolia is renowned for the snow-white colour of its flowers, a characteristic that makes it suitable not only as a domestic/commercial crop but also as an internationally exported product.
 However, the susceptibility of this plant to "post-harvest browning syndrome" (a disease resulting in leaf discolouration and wilting), threatens its potential as a crop plant.

 Characteristics

 B. myrtifolia is a native Australian species that belongs to the Myrtaceae family.
-B. myrtifolia is a canopy species of plant (occupying high light environments) that form coppiced thick trunks, and tend to grow in warmer, temperate rainforest conditions.
-They are most often found in regions close to watering bodies, such as the Eastern coastal edges of Queensland, New South Wales and Victoria.
+B. myrtifolia is a canopy species of plant (occupying high light environments) that forms coppiced thick trunks, and tends to grow in warmer, temperate rainforest conditions.
+It is most often found in regions close to watering bodies, such as the Eastern coastal edges of Queensland, New South Wales and Victoria.
 Its most common locations include the South Coast of NSW in Bega, and off Fraser Island in Queensland.
 B.myrtifolia is an evergreen and has an average life-expectancy of between 80 and 100 years.
 These plants tend to bloom between late spring and early summer, producing ivory white starfish-shaped flowers with 5 individual sepals and capsule like fruiting bodies.
 Lastly, oil glands are visible as fine white dots throughout the leaf's structure and are responsible for the release of four major organic compounds: methyl eugenol, (E)-methyl isoeugenol, elemicin and (E)-isoelemicin which collectively produce the plant's distinct cinnamon-like aroma.